rmrk-team/evm-sample-contracts/contracts/SplitEquippable/README.md

   kanariaAddress: string,
   baseAddress: string
 ): Promise<void> {
-  // We'll add 4 assets for each gemNestable, a full version and 3 versions matching each slot.
+  // We'll add 4 assets for each nestableGem, a full version and 3 versions matching each slot.
   // We will have only 2 types of gems -> 4x2: 8 assets.
   // This is not composed by others, so fixed and slot parts are never used. const gemVersions = 4;